Opening Multiple Amazon Seller Accounts

 It can be very tempting to open a 2nd Amazon account.
 But what if your 1st account gets suspended?
 Or worse, banned?
 It could destroy your online business.
 Wouldn’t it be nice to have a 2nd account to fall back on?
 Better yet, a 2nd source of revenue to compliment your already thriving business?

-Amazon’s Prohibited Seller Activities article clearly states that this practice isn’t allowed unless you truly need a separate account:
+Unfortunately, Amazon’s Prohibited Seller Activities page clearly states this practice isn’t allowed unless you truly need a separate account:

 In your request, provide an explanation of the legitimate business need for a second account.

 To be considered for approval, you must have the following:

 - An account in good standing with excellent Customer Metrics

 - A separate email address and bank account for the new account